10su/TechChallengeInstructions/README.md

 -Defining on User data file for docker installed.
 -Automate the DOcker tool to launch and pull the image from repository to create container.

-# Created a Postgre Database backend
+# Created a Postgre Database backend to the application
 - Defined postgre database to store user data.
 - Specified engine version to run.
 - Snapshot been captured for Backup.